Providence Center for Clinical Genetics and Genomics

 While our focus is hereditary cancer, we also meet with people who have a personal or family history of inherited forms of cardiovascular or neurological disease, individuals and couples interested in preconception carrier screening, and those with concerns for other familial conditions.
 In addition, our medical geneticist manages a wide range of genetic disorders for adult patients.
 Please contact us if you would like to learn more about how we can help.

 One in three Americans will develop cancer in their lifetime, and at least 10 percent of these cancers are hereditary.
 Advancements in medicine have identified certain risk factors that may influence an individual’s chance of developing a variety of cancer types.

 Providence Center for Clinical Genetics and Genomics offers risk assessment, genetic testing and genetic counseling for people concerned about their personal and/or family history of cancer.
 We also assist individuals with newly diagnosed cancers in determining what surgical and medical treatments may be most appropriate based on test results.
 Some hereditary cancers, such as breast, ovarian, pancreatic and colon, can be treated with targeted therapies that are tied to an underlying genetic mutation.

 Knowing your risk can empower you and your family to make better, more informed health decisions.
 Your decisions can lead to better cancer treatments, earlier cancer detection and prevention.
 Knowing your risk can change your future.
 At our center, you can expect to receive the accurate information you need along with the compassionate, respectful care you deserve.

-At the Center for Genetics and Genomics, we evaluate individuals at risk for genetic diseases and help manage conditions.
-Some of the categories and conditions we evaluate and manage are listed below.
+At the Center for Genetics and Genomics, we evaluate individuals at-risk for genetic diseases and help manage conditions.
+Some of the categories and conditions we evaluate and manage include: